30 Nov How much do Gutter Guards Cost?

 In our last blog, we showed you the various options you have available when it comes to choosing the perfect gutter guard for your home, so now we thought we would take a look at the various costs involved in installing these.
 Many people opt for the cheapest option when it comes to gutter guards however whilst it might save some dollars in the short term, in the long term it can actually cost you more.

-A Brush Gutter Guard kit looks like a long pipe cleaner and is the cheapest option available on the market in Australia today, typically working out at around $8 per meter.
+A Brush Gutter Guard kit looks like a long pipe cleaner and is the cheapest option available on the market in Australia today, typically working out at around $8 per meter or $3 per linear foot.
 With an average house needing around 56 meters to sufficiently ensure every gutter is protected, this will cost you around $450 to fully secure your house.

 A slightly more permanent solution would be to install Mesh Panel Gutter Guards onto your gutters.
 Connecting directly to the gutter itself, they are able to protect from debris entering the system and typically retail at around the $10 per meter mark (so $730 for a typical 56-meter requirement).

-There are many different variants of mesh panels on the market however, all of varying quality, which makes choosing the right one suitable for your needs a little difficult.
-Opting for a mesh that has holes that are too large will allow small debris to enter whilst a mesh with holes that are too small can quickly become blocked.
+There are many different variants of mesh panels on the market; plastic and metal gutter guards.
+However, all vary in quality, which makes choosing the right one suitable for your needs a little difficult.
+Opting for a mesh that has holes that are too large will allow small debris, such as pine needles, to enter whilst a mesh with holes that are too small can quickly become blocked and prevents water flow.

 Equally as good at preventing debris from entering the gutter system are Foam Inserts.
 Working in a similar way to the Brush Gutter Guards, Foam Inserts simply slot directly into the gutter and retail around $13 a meter.
 This makes it a mid-level solution, coming in around $330 to protect an average-sized home.